-Common Symptoms of Nerve Damage After a Car Accident
+Symptoms of Nerve Damage After a Traffic collision

 Unlike a cut, burn or broken bone, you can’t see nerve damage.
 So, if you get into a car accident, you may suffer damage to your nerves without realizing it.
 In fact, due to shock and adrenaline, it may take hours or days until you notice signs of nerve damage.
 This is why you should always see a doctor as soon as possible after a crash – even if you think you might have escaped the crash without injury.
 The sooner you are diagnosed and treated, the better off you will be in the long run.